Contact tracing for coronavirus (COVID-19): how it’s done in Queensland

-Contact tracing is a process conducted by health professionals all around the world, and in Queensland, we have specialist teams who spring into action when a situation like the current novel coronavirus (COVID-19) pandemic occurs.
+Contact tracing is a process conducted by health professionals all around the world, and in Queensland, we have specialist teams who spring into action when a situation like the current COVID-19 pandemic occurs.

-This article will step you through how contact tracing is happening for novel coronavirus (COVID-19), why we do it in the way we do, and why it’s such an important part of keeping the public safe.
+This article will step you through how contact tracing is happening for COVID-19, why we do it in the way we do, and why it’s such an important part of keeping the public safe.

-When a person in Queensland is diagnosed with novel coronavirus (COVID-19), the Public Health Unit (PHU) for the area they live in is notified.
+When a person in Queensland is diagnosed with COVID-19, the Public Health Unit (PHU) for the area they live in is notified.

-The PHU is staffed with infectious disease specialists, whose job is to understand how diseases like novel coronavirus (COVID-19) spread.
+The PHU is staffed with infectious disease specialists, whose job is to understand how diseases like COVID-19 spread.
 These specialists work with the person who is unwell to trace their movements back to the potential person who they caught the virus from.
-At the moment in Queensland, we can still trace almost every case back to another confirmed case or high-risk activities, like having recently travelled overseas.
+At the moment in Queensland, we can still trace most cases back to another confirmed case or high-risk activities, like having recently travelled overseas.